nvaccess/addon-datastore/README.md

 ## Too Long; Didn't Read for Addon authors
 With this proposal if an addon author wishes to submit their addon to be visible in this addon store they will need to:
-- Copy and fille out the metadata template
+- Copy and file out the metadata template
 - Create a pull request to merge the branch to master of this repository.

 ## Too Long; Didn't Read for Addon reviewers